ds54e/sv-mint/docs/plugins/localparam_names_uppercase.md

 ## Description
 - Warn when `localparam` names are not UpperCamelCase or ALL_CAPS
-- Why: ALL_CAPS/UpperCamel distinguish compile-time constants from signals.
+- ALL_CAPS/UpperCamel distinguish compile-time constants from signals.
 ## Good

 ```systemverilog